modern-web-application-uw18/week1/.github/PULL_REQUEST_TEMPLATE.md

 Please fill out the information below in order to complete your assignment.
 Feel free to update this comment later if necessary.

-* Comfort rating on this assignment (1-5):
+* Comfort rating on this assignment (1-5): 4
-* Completion rating on this assignment (complete/incomplete):
+* Completion rating on this assignment (complete/incomplete): Complete
-* Github handles of code I've reviewed:
+* Github handles of code I've reviewed: None